 Space has been designated for students who may need to be quarantined or isolated during the academic year.
 Adjustments will be made to relocate students currently assigned to these areas.
 Students who become ill or require quarantine will have the full support of the Student Affairs Division to provide food delivery, medications, laundry and other necessities during isolation or quarantine.

-- The University has transformed the former Townhouse Community Center into a new Health Services’ Sick Clinic.
+- The University has transformed the former Townhouse Community Center into a new Health Services Sick Clinic.
 This is a stand-alone building with its own point of entry and negative airflow exam rooms.
 All students who are ill and require physical examinations and/or testing for COVID-19, strep, or flu will be seen in this space.
 There will be no waiting rooms and appointments will be staggered.

-- The existing Health Services space, which is located off the vestibule in Barrington House, will remain available for appointment-based, well student visits.
+- The existing Health Services space, which is located off the vestibule in Barrington House, remains available for appointment-based, well-student visits.
 This includes visits for women’s and men’s healthcare, rashes/skin conditions, injuries, and vaccinations.
 There will be no walk-in appointments in either clinic.
 We have partnered with Medicat, the creator of our electronic health record, to allow for online self-scheduling and virtual check-ins.
 To ensure that students with potential COVID symptoms are seen and tested as soon as possible, the Health Checker app has been programmed to give instructions based on which symptoms are selected.
 A student who indicates they have a possible symptom of COVID-19 on the daily Health Checker will receive an automated email to either call Health Services for an appointment in the Sick Clinic, or to schedule a telehealth visit.
 In the off hours the student will be prompted to call the Department of Public Safety.

 - In accordance with guidance from the CDC and RI Dept. of Health, telehealth services, when available and appropriate, will be used to minimize the need for in-person services.
 All of Health Services’ providers have received training in providing telehealth.
 We will continue to operate with the health and safety of our community at the forefront.
 Our healthcare professionals and Bryant’s administration maintain close communication with public health officials to ensure that we are operating with best practices, while adhering to all state and federal guidelines.
 Students who are prompted to schedule a telehealth visit after completing the daily Health Checker, or who would like to schedule a telehealth encounter for a well visit or a non-COVID related health issue, can do so by opening the Bryant Mobile App and clicking on the “Health Services Bookings” button.
 This will bring the student to the Medicat portal where he/she can log in with his/her Bryant credentials, click on the Appointments tab and schedule an appointment.